In next generation of space race, Israel is at the forefront

 Google withdrawing its cash prize hasn't stopped the Israeli team known as SpaceIL from accomplishing its goal.
-The group recently announced it will be hitching a ride on one of Elon Musk's SpaceX rockets this December.
+The group recently announced it will be hitching a ride on one of Elon Musk's SpaceX rockets in early 2019.
 If all goes as planned, this puts Israel on track to become the fourth country to ever land on the moon behind the United States, Russia and China.

 The SpaceIL team is drawing on knowledge and ingenuity from a wide array of local schools – including Tel Aviv University, the Technion Institute, the Weizmann Institute of Science and Ben-Gurion University.
 Israeli tech entrepreneurs, like the CEO of a company that makes tiny drones that deliver food to players on a golf course, are also helping out.
 Together, they have figured out a way to design a spacecraft that's the size of a typical dishwasher, which would make it the smallest ship to ever attempt a lunar landing.
 If successful, it could open entirely new avenues for space exploration.

 Canadian philanthropist Sylvan Adams, who helped bring the prestigious Giro d'Italia cycling race to Israel, has donated $5 million to the project and is joining the SpaceIL team.
 "I believe that sending the first Israeli spacecraft to the moon will inspire Israeli school children to take up STEM studies and think about space exploration, and especially to believe that everything is possible," he said.